okinskas/jekyll-now/_posts/2018-9-21-Java-Linux-Version-Management.md

 - I **should not** have to remember overly-verbose syntax to swap versions.

 # Java Version Management
-Here is the steps I came up with:
+Here are the steps I came up with:

 - Make $JAVA_HOME dynamic.
 - Use 'update-alternatives' to change versions.